Spain says bad bank attracting interest from foreign investors

 Talks with domestic investors were ongoing, and the government hopes to meet five investment banks as of Monday in the search for private interest, the source added.

-Spain has set up a bad bank to siphon off toxic real estate assets dating from a 2008 property crash from balance sheets as a condition of receiving up to 100 billion euros (80.2 billion pounds) of aid in a European bail-out of the sector.
+Spain has set up a bad bank to siphon off toxic real estate assets dating from a 2008 property crash from balance sheets as a condition of receiving up to 100 billion euros ($127 billion) of aid in a European bail-out of the sector.

 The Spanish government expects to apply for between 35 billion and 40 billion euros of that aid.

-A source involved in the negotiations said on Friday that Bankia's junior debt holders will likely take a loss of less than 50 percent.
+A source involved in the negotiations said on Friday that Bankia's junior debt holders will likely take a loss of less than 50 percent [ID:nL5E8MGCMY]

 The bad bank, known as Sareb, is due to be up and running by the end of November and will have a maximum asset value of 90 billion euros.

-It will initially receive assets from four state-rescued banks, including Bankia, worth 45 billion euros.
+It will initially receive assets from four state-rescued banks, including Bankia (BKIA.MC), worth 45 billion euros.

 The bad bank will have an initial equity tranche of 3.9 billion euros.
 Around 800 million euros of that will be capital and 3.1 billion euros will be subordinated debt.